Ruby A. Neeson Diabetes Awareness Foundation, Inc.

 ~ We will...
 Respect Everyone.
 Take Action with Integrity.
 Serve with Dignity.
 Maintain Public’s Trust.

 What Differentiates Us?
 To summarize, we render a solution.
-We are the only community organization in the state of Georgia led by Community Health Workers and Patient Navigators advancing a tailored approach to promoting community empowerment and social justice in healthcare.
+We are the only community organization in the state of Georgia led by Morehouse School of Medicine and Georgia Department of Public Health trained Community Health Workers who endeavor to champion for better health outcomes by advancing a customized approach to promoting community empowerment and social justice in healthcare.
 We love building healthier communities and people notice our compassion-concentrated difference.
 Our approach has been proven to be beneficial across cultures, and communities.

 In Memory Of, Ruby A. Neeson (1950-2006)